OGRECave/ogre/Docs/src/material-scripts.md

 <dl compact="compact">
 <dt>combinedUVW</dt> <dd>

-The 6 textures are combined into a single ’cubic’ texture map which is then addressed using 3D texture coordinates with U, V and W components.
-Necessary for reflection maps since you never know which face of the box you are going to need.
-Note that not all cards support cubic environment mapping.
+The 6 textures are combined into a single ’cubic’ texture map which is then addressed using 3D texture coordinates.

+@deprecated use the format `texture <basename> cubic` instead

 </dd> <dt>separateUV</dt> <dd>

 The 6 textures are kept separate but are all referenced by this single texture layer.
 One texture at a time is active (they are actually stored as 6 frames), and they are addressed using standard 2D UV coordinates.

-This type is good for skyboxes since only one face is rendered at one time and this has more guaranteed hardware support on older cards.
+@note This type is only useful with skyboxes where only one face is rendered at a time.
+For everything else the other format is better due to hardware support.
 </dd> </dl> <br>

 Default: none